| IMPORTANT WARNING

 - do not take two or more medications that contain warfarin at the same time.
 Be sure to check with your doctor or pharmacist if you are uncertain if a medication contains warfarin or warfarin sodium.

-- tell your doctor and pharmacist what herbal or botanical products you are taking, especially bromelains, coenzyme Q10 (Ubidecarenone), cranberry products, danshen, dong quai, garlic, Ginkgo biloba, ginseng, and St. John's wort.
+- tell your doctor and pharmacist what herbal or botanical products you are taking, especially coenzyme Q10 (Ubidecarenone), Echinacea, garlic, Ginkgo biloba, ginseng, goldenseal, and St. John's wort.
 There are many other herbal or botanical products which might affect your body's response to warfarin.
 Do not start or stop taking any herbal products without talking to your doctor.

-- tell your doctor if you have or have ever had a thyroid condition or diabetes.
+- tell your doctor if you have or have ever had diabetes.
 Also tell your doctor if you have an infection, a gastrointestinal illness such as diarrhea, or sprue (an allergic reaction to protein found in grains that causes diarrhea), or an indwelling catheter (a flexible plastic tube that is placed into the bladder to allow the urine to drain out).

 - Tell your doctor if you are pregnant, think you might be pregnant, or plan to become pregnant while taking warfarin.
-You should not take warfarin if you are pregnant.
+Pregnant women should not take warfarin unless they have a mechanical heart valve.
 Talk to your doctor about the use of effective birth control while taking warfarin.
 If you become pregnant while taking warfarin, call your doctor immediately.
 Warfarin may harm the fetus.

 - tell your doctor if you are breast-feeding.